Selecting and Picking Elements in Revit API

 Applying a Selection Filter

-Sometimes, you need to set strict rules for elements available for selection.
-For example, you might want the user to select only walls of a certain width.
-In such cases, you can apply a Selection Filter.
+You might need to set strict rules for elements available for selection (for example, selecting only walls of a certain width).
+In such cases, apply a Selection Filter.

 To define a Selection Filter, create a class implementing the ISelectionFilter interface.
 Below are examples of two filters and their usage.